mk12/sicp/notes/text.md

 - We do _case analysis_ in Scheme using `cond`.
 - Those conditional expressions work by testing each predicate.
 The consequent expression of the first clause with a true predicate is returned, and the other clauses are ignored.
 - A predicate is an expression that evaluates to true or false, or a procedure that returns true or false.
-- The symbol `else` can be used as the last clause -- it will always evaluate to true.
+- The symbol `else` can be used as the last clause---it will always evaluate to true.
 - The `if` conditional can be used when there are two cases.
 - Logical values can be combined with `and`, `or`, and `not`.
 The first two are special forms, not procedures.